 Strength

-Everything I do is built around a strength training program – this is the core.
-One year ago I started with StrongLifts 5×5.
-The app is awesome, and the progress of a linear strength training system like this is addictive.
+Everything I do is built around a strength training program – this is the core (8 years the last time I edited this article).
+I started with StrongLifts 5×5.
+The app is awesome, and the progress of a linear progression strength training system like this is addictive.

 After about six months, I started to stall out.
 It got hard, really hard.
 That’s when I moved to a Wendler 5/3/1 program – there’s also an awesome app.
 You could probably start with either, but 5×5 is dead simple – life changing.

-Just remember to pick a program focused around big, complex, multi joint exercises – these work the most muscles and give you the most progress.
-Focus on a program that is centered around squats, deadlifts, bench press and overhead press (sometimes just called “press”).
+Just remember to pick a program focused around big, complex, multi joint exercises – squat, deadlift, bench press, and overhead press – these work the most muscles and give you the most progress.
+Focus on a program that is centered around these four lifts.

 StrongLifts 5×5 and Wendler 5/3/1 are both “Powerlifting” programs.
-I had no idea when I started.
-I never thought of myself as a Powerlifter.
-But, what I have found is that Powerlifting is very technical and most of the people that develop the programs are essentially hackers/nerds.
-You will see these HUGE dudes that are very precise in their diet and programming.
-Since I am a nerd, this helped.
+I had no idea I was “Powerlifting” when I started all of this.
+I just knew it worked, and it was interesting.
+I never thought of myself as a Powerlifter, but as time passed, and I learned more, I found that Powerlifting is very technical and most of the people that develop the programs are essentially hackers/nerds.
+You will see these HUGE dudes that are very precise in their diet and programming (the chosen exercises and number of sets/repetitions).
+Since I am a nerd, I really fell in love with Powerlifting and Powerlifters.
+They’re giant nerds.

 Pick one program, stick with it for 6 months.
-Do NOT program hop.
+Do NOT program hop, that’s a road to nowhere.
 As you progress, you will learn a ton and add accessory work, but take your time.
 Even get a personal trainer for a couple months to learn the lifts and movements if that helps.

 Conditioning

-I started with jumping rope between my warm up lifts and then a bit more with my accessory work (the other strength training you do, like pull-ups, or dips).
+I started by jumping rope between my warm up lifts.
+Then I added it between my accessory work (the other strength training you do, like pull-ups, or dips).
 Little did I know, this was the beginning of my conditioning program.

-Now, I jump rope, swing kettlebells, sprint, do bear crawls, and a multitude of heart pounding exercises between my warm up sets and accessory work.
-Basically, do anything that gets your heart rate up high.
+Now, I jump rope, swing kettlebells, sprint, swing battle ropes, do leg lifts, bear crawls, and a multitude of other heart pounding exercises between my warm up sets and accessory work.
+Basically, do anything that gets your heart rate as high as it will go.
 This is conditioning.
 Tabata is a very specific, optimized version developed by the Japanese and the science is showing that intense heart training increases your vO2 Max, and VO2 Max is the number one indicator of health.
 Don’t get bogged in the details, just slowly add a cardiovascular component to your accessory work.

 Exercise Hacks

-• Get a weight vest.
-Trail run in it for one mile.
-It will suck worse than anything you have ever done.
+- Get a weight vest.
+Run on a trail for one mile with it on.
+It will suck worse than anything you’ve ever done.
 When complete, the entire world will be back in perspective and going to the gym will be easy.

 Quantitative Methodologies